-In Simulations 3 and 4, the previous state of the model is retained by connecting not only the current, but also previous symptoms to the SEU.
-By letting the strength of these connections decrease over time, the order of observed information is modeled.
+In Simulations 3 and 4, the previous state of the models is retained by connecting not only the current, but also previous symptoms to the SEU.
+By letting the strength of these connections decay over time, the order of observed information is modeled.
 But is the decay of connection strengths necessary to model sequential information integration?

-Simulation 5 To clarify this question, we developed a fifth set of models where, as above, all previously observed symptoms are connected to the SEU.
+Simulation 5.
+To clarify this question, we developed a fifth model where, as in Simulations 3 and 4, all previously observed symptoms are connected to the SEU.
 However, previous symptoms do not decay, but they keep the full connection strength of 1.

-For consistent trials, this simplified version of the model fits surprisingly well with the human data (r = -.75).
-The model reproduces the activation differences between the three types of explanations, and the increasing activation over the time course of the task.
-However, the weakness of the model becomes obvious in inconsistent trials.
-Whereas the participants' reaction times reflect a change in their diagnosis in the light of the new, inconsistent evidence, the model does not produce a clear difference between relevant and rejected explanations in terms of activation.
+Results are shown in Figure 3.8 for coherent (r = -.75) and incoherent trials (r = -.85).
+For coherent trials, this simplified version of the model produces the best fit to the human data.
+It shows the activation differences between the explanations and it fits the activation pattern over time considerably well.
+However, also this model has difficulties in fitting the incoherent trials.
+Whereas the participants' reaction times reflect a change in their diagnosis in the light of the new, incoherent evidence (the third symptom of the trial), the model does not produce a clear activation difference between compatible and rejected explanations after the incoherent evidence is observed.